-The provider and the HMO or SSI HMO will be notified in writing of the final decision.
-If the decision is in favor of the provider, the HMO or SSI HMO is required to pay the provider within 45 calendar days of the final decision.
-The decision is final, and all parties must abide by the decision.
+Once all pertinent information is received, ForwardHealth has 45 calendar days to make a final decision.
+The provider and the BadgerCare Plus HMO or SSI HMO will be notified by ForwardHealth in writing of the final decision.
+If the decision is in the provider's favor, the HMO or SSI HMO is required to pay the provider within 45 calendar days of the final decision.
+The decision is final, and all parties are required to abide by the decision.